spiffe/spire-tutorials/k8s/envoy-x509/README.md

 $ bash create-registration-entries.sh
 ```

 Once the script is run, the list of created registration entries will be shown.
-Note that there are other registration entries created by the [Kubernetes Quickstart Tutorial](../quickstart/).
+The output will show other registration entries created by the [Kubernetes Quickstart Tutorial](../quickstart/).
 The important ones here are the three new entries belonging to each of our workloads:

 ```console
 ...